junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 > He thinks, maybe the pain will stop once Castiel comes back inside him.
 He doesn't want Castiel wear his young daughter to the battlefield, but how could he ask, when he knows agony and nightmare will be all that's waiting for him?

 <br>

+### draft notes

+**Visual NOTE**: Castiel in Claire's vessel wears ragged clothes, in the room, with Jimmy, who is bloody and wounded

 ## Act 5